Nelson: The 16 Most Important Steps To Understand The Stock Market

 In many ways, I view the practice of indexing as a lot more like speculating than investing.
 After all, indexers are betting on a stock market advance over the long haul, irrespective of current intrinsic value estimates or risks involved that could impair their capital permanently.
 Indexers are essentially buying everything at any price and holding it no matter what.
 That can be very risky.
 Key takeaway: Many people confuse investing with speculating.
 If you are indexing or buying theme-based ETFs on hopes that their prices will be higher in the future with no justification or thesis, you are speculating and playing the "greater fool" game.

 15) Value and Momentum Outperform Everywhere.
-Momentum is the biggest embarrassment to efficient markets (according to Eugene F. Fama, the "father of modern finance" and Nobel laureate), academic research continues to conclude that 'Value and Momentum' combined outperform in every market across every asset class, and we continue to demonstrate empirical evidence of the strength of a combined value-momentum process in the portfolio of our Best Ideas Newsletter and Nelson Exclusive publication.
+Momentum is the biggest embarrassment to efficient markets (according to Eugene F. Fama, the "father of modern finance" and Nobel laureate), academic research continues to conclude that 'Value and Momentum' combined outperform in every market across every asset class, and we continue to demonstrate the strength of a combined value-momentum process in the portfolio of our Best Ideas Newsletter and Nelson Exclusive publication.

 Probably one of the biggest mistakes I made when starting our firm Valuentum was that I used the word momentum (at all).
 Even some of my closest friends dismissed the strategy of Valuentum, saying it wasn't for them, even when I was doing a lot of what they were doing with respect to value analysis and only adding on the technical/momentum work.
 They just never looked at it.
 They saw that I was using some form of technical and momentum analysis and said "it's just not for me."
 I understand them.
 Momentum has terribly negative connotations for some reason, but it exists.
 Portfolio managers often build (eliminate) positions in stocks over time, and buying (selling) drives the stock higher (lower), creating momentum.
 Price-to-fair value convergence could not happen without the buying and selling of stocks.